Guidelines for Preparing Your Plan of Study

 Complete the Course Pool by Theme form, which you can download on the Interdepartmental Studies website, to easily type in your classes.
 Have your transcript handy when you fill in the form, as you will be including previous courses as well as those for the major.
 Be sure to include alternatives (that are, of course, still in line with the theme) in case of time conflicts or a course being canceled, closed, or rejected by the Committee.

-Remember that a maximum of 18 s.h. may be taken in one department, and that 30 s.h. must be advanced-level (course numbers 100 or higher).
-Although the Committee is approving your 30 semester hours of advanced-level work, if you feel there are some general education courses or electives that show evidence of your commitment to your area of study, you can list these as well.
+Remember that a maximum of 18 s.h. may be taken in one department.
+Although the Committee is approving your 36 semester hours of advanced-level work, if you feel there are some general education courses or electives that show evidence of your commitment to your area of study, you can list these as well.
 These classes are labeled “Support Work” under each theme-based heading.
 You may do the same with any experience you may have in the field, such as internships, practicum, volunteer efforts, paid work, research, or class projects.

 Successful plans of study from previous semesters included a “capstone experience,” providing hands-on learning in line with the students’ areas of study.
 When selecting your coursework, you are encouraged to include a 3 s.h. minimum capstone experience, such as an internship, independent study, research or thesis.

 6. Course Pool – theme grouping with explanations in narrative